-“The first Grand Seiko watches, though manufactured in 1960, had seven-digit serial numbers.
+“The first Grand Seiko watches,” she continued, “though manufactured in 1960, had seven-digit serial numbers.
 We think the third digit is for the particular factory in which that watch was made.
 The remaining digits tell you the order of production, from the first, which might be serial number 620001, to the last, serial number 629999, for instance — maybe.
 We’re not really sure about that part, either.”

 “Are you not following me?
 Am I talking too fast?
 I sometimes do that when I’m excited or nervous.”

-Calvin felt a hot blush cover his face.
-He thought he looked like a setting sun and was glad when nobody looked his way.
+Calvin flushed.
 “I got this a week ago, but I haven’t put it on yet.”
-Calvin rediscovered his beer and then looked into Alberta’s eyes.
+He rediscovered his beer and then looked into Alberta’s eyes.
 “I wanted to put it on for the first time when I met you.
-I mean at this get together.
-I mean, with you.”
+I mean at this get-together.
+Like, with you.”

 “You’re sweet.”
 Alberta touched Calvin’s hand again and pressed her leg against his.

-Calvin took a deep breath, willing Alberta’s leg to remain exactly where it was.
+He took a deep breath, willing her leg to remain exactly where it was.
 “But now that I know about serial numbers, I think there’s something odd about my Grand Seiko.”
-Calvin flipped his Grand Seiko over.
+He flipped over the watch.
 “Look at the serial number.
 9508867X.
 There’s a letter after the seventh digit.”

 “Hmm.”
-Alberta scanned Calvin’s watch with her loupe like it was a Star Trek tricorder.
+Alberta scanned the watch using her loupe as if it were a Star Trek tricorder.
 She tilted the watch through a full range of angles and handed it back to Calvin.

 Calvin strapped the watch to his wrist.
 A second later, the cavernous restaurant disappeared.
 Instead of being surrounded by tables and food, the hum of conversation, and the smell of sizzling beef, Calvin was standing in a small room with white walls illuminated by overhead fluorescent tubes.
 To one side of the room stood a drafting board tilted at a forty-five degree angle, displaying a pencil sketch of a watch movement.
 A sign above the table read, “Seiko.”
-A row of pulsing vacuum tubes and an oscilloscope with a waving yellow line on a green screen were on a shelf to the table's left.
-What looked like a large reel-to-reel tape player was adjacent to the scope, its discs whirring, tape jumping back and forth, as multicolored lights on the panel below flashed.
-On the room’s other side stood a workbench with neatly organized tools.
-On top of the table was a cloth and on that cloth, watch parts.
-A Japanese man in his mid-forties wearing a lab coat hovered over the watch parts.
+A row of pulsing vacuum tubes and an oscilloscope with a waving yellow line on a green screen sat on a shelf to the table's left.
+Adjacent to the scope was what looked like a large reel-to-reel tape player, its discs whirring, tape jumping back and forth, as multicolored lights on the panel below flashed.
+On the room’s other side stood a workbench with neatly organized tools and a cloth on which watch parts were spread.
+A Japanese man in his mid-forties wearing a lab coat hovered over them.

 “You’re at Suwa Seikosha.
-I’m Taizo Nakamura.”
+I am Taizo Nakamura.”
 Taizo paused for a few seconds.
 “This is 1959.”

 Calvin’s mouth opened wide, but no sounds came out.

 “That’s an experimental Grand Seiko.
 It was never meant to leave the lab.
-It has properties — you’ve no doubt figured that out in the past few moments — it’s a time travel watch.
-I designed the watch to return to me no matter how far into the future it went.
+It has properties — you’ve no doubt figured that out in the past few moments.
+It’s a time travel watch.
+I designed it to return to me no matter how far into the future it went.
 Your future, for instance.
 You’re from?”